-A detailed job description is the cornerstone of many human resources objectives; sourcing and hiring qualified people, effective performance management, and compliance with specific labor laws or collective bargaining agreements.
+A detailed job description is the cornerstone of many human resources objectives; sourcing and hiring qualified people, guaranteeing effective performance management, and ensuring compliance with labor laws or collective bargaining agreements.
 A well-crafted job description can be useful in attracting and retaining qualified employees with disabilities, and should contain detail beyond what is included in a vacancy announcement.

 At minimum, a job description should contain the following elements:

 A job description that covers more than just basic information can be a useful tool throughout the employment process.
 Additional details can help job candidates identify whether the position would be a good match, and employers can use the position description as a tool in assessing work performance.
 These additional elements include:

 - Environmental Factors: Describe the environment an individual will encounter in performing the position.
 Consider the total environment, and imagine it from the perspective of a new employee.
 Are the lights bright or dim?
 Is the work area busy and noisy, or quiet and isolated?
 Consider such factors as air quality, and any materials that need to be handled on a regular basis.
 This element may be especially important for OSHA compliance.